Home → Live → My Neighbourhood → Environmental health → Smoke from Woodfire Heaters

 - Use a registered plumber to install your wood heater.

 - If buying firewood to use immediately, buy dry seasoned, untreated timber.
-Unseasoned wood can have up to 50 per cent moisture content so it is hard to ignite, slow to burn and produces smoke and less heat.
+Unseasoned wood can have up to 50% moisture content, so it is hard to ignite, slow to burn and produces smoke and less heat.

 - Conduct regular maintenance checks and have your chimney professionally cleaned at least once a year, especially before the start of winter.